 Maskne.
 A term only those in certain medical professions were previously familiar with.
-Today, it’s a word on most of our lips.With facemasks or coverings now mandatory when we step inside shops, museums and cinemas or on buses and trains, rising numbers of our customers and Avicenna Clinic clients are reporting an increase in experiences of ‘maskne’ (mask acne) – skin irritation, dryness and facial blemishes.
-More serious cases have even developed into acne, rosacea and seborrheic dermatitis.
+Today, it’s a word on most of our lips.With facemasks or coverings now mandatory when we step inside shops, museums and cinemas or on buses and trains, rising numbers of our customers and Avicenna Clinic clients are reporting an increase in experiences of ‘maskne’ (mask acne) and 'maskitis' (mask dermatitis) - the former describing instances of skin irritation and facial blemishes that, when left untreated, can develop into more serious cases of acne and rosacea; the latter characterised by dry, flaky and inflamed skin that can develop into more serious cases of seborrheic dermatitis.

-What are the signs and symptoms of maskne?Wearing a mask for prolonged periods of time in particular inevitably means you are breathing within a confined space.
+What are the signs and symptoms of maskne and maskitis?Wearing a mask for prolonged periods of time in particular inevitably means you are breathing within a confined space.
 This creates heat and humidity while also causing friction as the covering rubs against skin.
 The result?
 Clogged pores, breakouts and sore, sensitised, dry skin around the cheek and chin areas.

 What’s more, wearing makeup under a mask risks further build-up of oil, dirt and bacteria on skin, increasing skin irritation, redness and even acne.
 Unfortunately, those already suffering from facial acne, rosacea, eczema and seborrheic dermatitis risk exacerbating their condition with the added heat, stress and friction.

 However, the news isn’t all bad.
-Maskne is treatable and, here, our experts advise their most effective maskne treatments as well as how to avoid future breakouts.
+Both are treatable and, here, our experts advise their most effective maskne and maskitis treatments as well as how to avoid future breakouts.